f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 1) It moves Godwin's Caleb Williams into a centerpiece position connecting the first and the second group, while the works of Mary Shelly drift into the centers of all the major groupings.
 Pieces from Le Fanu, Gaskell, Shelly, and Lewis intermix with Roche's The Children of the Abby carrying particularly much weight and Brown's Edgard Huntly and Arthus Mervyn and DeQuincey's Klosterheim in a mix.

 2) Firmly grouping Walpole, Percy Shelly, Elenore Sleath, and Thomas Leland in a shared circle of influence, and it shifts Mary Shelly's Frankenstein also into this cluster, with Eaton Barrett's The Heroine as a new outer centerpiece carrying a lot of traction.
+Here finally the figure of Ann Radcliffe emerges, positioning here centrally within the early pioneers of the genre.

 3) The third smaller hub has largely fractured and has gotten reabsorbed, leaving Francis Burney's Carmilla as a centerpiece with some others, like Richard Burton's Vikram, Mary Shelly's Lodore, Brown's Wieland around him, but there are fewer circulating in its orbit.

 4) At the outskirts of this orbit Machen and Blackwood have united again, as opposed to the other display, with Godwin's St. Leon and Carver's Horror of Oakendale connecting them with the circles of the third branch.
 Once again, Hoggs connects groups 2 and 3, but Beckford is absent and in his stead, Lytton and Polidori have shifted.
+This highlights the crystalization of a cluster of texts surrounding the intrusion of outsiders and forbidden knowledge.

 5) Hawthorne's works appear on the fringes of the network disconnected from most other pieces, mainly self-referential.
-Stoker and Byron are largely absent as well.
+Stoker and Byron are largely absent as well, influencing most of all each other.

+This grouping puts more emphasis on Mary Shelly and Willaim Godwin as a thematic bridge between differnt groupings of Gothic fiction authors highlighting their thematic sway over the genre formation as a whole.

 # Network Graph on Textual Influence Through out time: